 Ground clearance is also reasonably sufficient for urban use.
 Lastly, the electromagnetic brakes should be effective in stopping and slowing down the machine when needed.

-What could be better: Some of the tight corners you come across may be difficult to navigate with this device thanks to its relatively large turning radius.
+What cons did we manage to find?
+Some of the tight corners you come across may be difficult to navigate with this device thanks to its relatively large turning radius.

 If a readily assembled mobility scooter for the house and outdoors is what you’re after, the Solax Transformer Electric Folding Mobility Scooter may be your preferred purchase.
 It takes 60 seconds or less to get it ready since it arrives folded up.
 The ability to fold it back up after use should be an asset for storage purposes as well.